 Chowan University continually reviews ways to improve fire safety in residential facilities.
-At this time, there are currently no fire safety enhancements planned for residential facilities.
+During the summer of 2019, all residential facilities were upgraded to included network communication for faster alarm notification to our alarm monitoring provider.
+An additional cellular back up path for alarm communications was also implemented.
+There are currently no additional fire safety enhancements planned for residential facilities.